sschleemilch/slimline.nvim/README.md

 The `components` part of the config accepts function calls.
 This opens the door extending Slimline with your own content.

+> [!WARNING]
+> This section uses internal APIs.
+Since I am not committing
+> to stable internal APIs yet, it can change!
+> Be carfeul when using it.
+The section will be updated accordingly
+> when interfaces change though.

 Let's create a center component using a function like this directly in the config:

 ```lua